the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 This emoji key is used for recording and fairly acknowledging the different types of contributions our community members have made.
 No contribution is too small.
 They can include (but are not limited to) bug fixing, chapter planning, writing, editing, reviewing, idea generation, presentation, project management, and maintenance.
-Please see the subchapter {ref}`Contribution types and pathways <ch-persona-contributions>` for details.
+Please see the subchapter {ref}`Acknowledgement Examples <ch-acknowledgement-examples>` for details.

 | ![Table with different emojis that is used by the contributors bot](../../figures/allcontributorsbot-emoji.png) |
 |----------------------------------------------|